carlosfruitcup/quakec/README.md

 ## About
 This is the QuakeC portion of the NZ:P source code.
 QuakeC is responsible for most game-related code such as weapon logic, ai, and Perks.
 You can read more about QuakeC on the [Wikipedia page](https://en.wikipedia.org/wiki/QuakeC).
 NZ:P makes use of CSQC for PC/FTE.

+## RandomChanges Ver
+This version of NZ:P changes/adds some minor stuff, like changing Shotgun crosshairs to be AOE, Adding a dot to the middle of the crosshair in the settings and replacing the ammo hud.

+This version is not about being "better" than the main version and more just of being changes I like more/think would be cool, but don't think would fit the main version.

 ## Project Structure
 Here is a brief explanation for each of the (sub)directories in this repository:
 * `bin`: Command line binaries for [FTEQCC](https://www.fteqcc.org/) + the ini configuration file.